-Number 73-75Until WWI people lived in these properties; by 1928 the Gas Light & Coke Co had built their engineering dept here.
-This small row of houses appears to have run off the High Street towards the river, but were numbered as part of it.
+Number 73One of three small houses which ran sideways off the High Street towards the river, but were numbered as part of it.

-The 1909/10 Valuation describes no. 73 ‘very old cottage, top floor: 1 small room and attic; ground floor: 1 room, washhouse, common yard, WC.
-Flank wall used as advertising station in High Street’.
-The flank wall was 18’ 2”, the cottage frontage was 13’ 0”.
+The 1909/10 Valuation describes no. 73 'very old cottage, top floor: 1 small room and attic; ground floor: 1 room, washhouse, common yard, WC.
+Flank wall used as advertising station in High Street'.
+The flank wall to the High Street was 18' 2, the cottage frontage was 13' 0.
 It was rented out at 4 shillings a week.

 Wendy Scott's ancestor Richard Neighbour, a chimney sweep, lived at no. 74 in 1901: see Wendy's notes about the Neighbour family.

 In 1908 the Medical Officer of Health reported on buildings that had been condemned, demolished or repaired and under a heading in his report 'Insanitary Property' noted: 'Nos.
 74 and 75 High Street.
 These houses were reported upon.
 Certain repairs have been carried out and the houses are now occupied'.

 In 1911 this three-roomed house was occupied by eight people: a young couple William and Annie Clack and their three sons; William was a sweep; also Mary Neighbour, a boarded, a widow aged 63 and two visitors, Richard Neighbour, a sweep aged 29, and Florence Barber, a servant, aged 21.